 Poor old Charles, I wrote this when he and Diana were newly-wed and he was on a diet.
 So much remains true though - about the Queen, "She claims that age does not affect her, but I want the crown and the orb and sceptre!"

 My only professional credit.
 Having written a song for the audition for the original casting of "Cats" (which I didn't get), Gillian Lynne, the choreographer, remembered me when she came to directing a TV drama called "Easy Money" about a black boy who falls in love with a white girl who turns out to belong to the National Front.
-I've got my version in bits on the VHS tape of the play, but here's Tony Armatrading in a rare vocal outing!
+I've got my version in bits on the VHS tape of the play, but here's a nice mix with Tony Armatrading on backing vocals and bass.